byu-cce270/content/docs/unit1/1_lookup_match/lookmat_hw.md

 1. Navigate to the Material Estimator sheet
 2. In the merged cell B2:C2, create a dropdown menu using data validation that includes the four gravel types in the red table in the Tables sheet
 3. Create a Data Validation in B3 and B4 to allow the input of only numbers greater than 0.
 Have it reject any invalid input
-4. In B5, convert the area of the gravel into volume.
+4. In cell B5, convert the area of the gravel into volume.
 You will also need to go from square feet to cubic yards
-5. To convert the volume to tons multiply B5 by 1.4 in cell B6
+5. In cell B6, convert the volume to tons by multiplying B5 by 1.4
 6. In cell B7, use the VLOOKUP function to find the correct price based on the gravel type that is chosen using the dropdown menu
-7. Finally in cell B8, multipy cells B6 and B7 to get your total.
+7. In cell B8, multiply cells B6 and B7 to get your total
-8. You can make sure everything is right by checking your anwser below:
+8. You can make sure everything is right by checking your answer below:

    ![mat_est_table.png](images/mat_est_table.png)